ieiriyuki/gunosy.task1/README.md

 To run server please move into 'task1_2_venv' and run 'python manage.py runserver'

 * Web crawl and scrape
-Web crawling and scraping is done using files in 'scrapy_d' directory Do 'scrapy crawl gunosy' at 'scrapy_d/gunosynews' directory so as to crawl and scrape 'https://gunosy.com/categories/"number"' is crawled and scraped to obtain category number and article title The code to crawl and scrape is written in 'gunosynews/spider/gunosy.py'
+Web crawling and scraping is done using files in 'gunosynews' directory Do 'scrapy crawl gunosy' at 'gunosynews' directory so as to crawl and scrape 'https://gunosy.com/categories/"number"' is crawled and scraped to obtain category number and article title The code to crawl and scrape is written in 'gunosynews/spider/gunosy.py'